DP-Hype: Federated Differentially Private Hyperparameter Search: DP-Hype

-Before introducing our approach, it is important to understand why naively optimizing \Cref{eq:globalargmin} in a distributed context is infeasible in a realistic scenario, i.e., when the number of hyperparameters is large.
-Without structural knowledge about the behavior of $\loss(\dataset,\hpset)$, such as monotonicity or the number and locations of optima, the standard strategy is to train a model in a distributed and differentially private manner on every hyperparameter candidate and select the best one.
-However, this strategy suffers from severe privacy constraints: The privacy budget must be divided among iterations, roughly scaling with the square root of the number of iterations due to advanced composition~\cite{dwork2006differential}.
-Since differentially private distributed algorithms already consume a large privacy budget to maintain utility~\cite{geyer2017differentially}, even a small number of iterations leads to an impractically small budget due to composition.
-Moreover, not every loss function can be published in a private way, as this requires bounded sensitivity.
-Even if sensitivity can be bounded, it may still be too large to achieve a meaningful privacy-utility trade-off.
-Consequently, straightforward iterative hyperparameter search cannot be directly applied in distributed and privacy-preserving settings.
+Before introducing our approach, it is important to understand why naively optimizing \Cref{eq:globalargmin} in a federated context is infeasible in realistic scenarios, i.e., when the number of hyperparameters is large.
+Without structural knowledge about the behavior of $\loss(\dataset,\hpset)$, such as monotonicity or the number and locations of optima, the standard strategy is to train a model in a federated and DP manner on every hyperparameter candidate and select the best one.
+However, this strategy suffers from severe privacy constraints: The privacy budget must be divided among iterations, roughly scaling with the square root of the number of iterations~\cite{dwork2006differential}.
+Since differentially private federated algorithms already consume a large privacy budget to maintain utility~\cite{geyer2017differentially}, even few iterations lead to an impractically small budget due to composition.
+Moreover, not every loss function can be published out-of-the-box in a private way, as a bounded sensitivity is mandatory.
+Even if a bound is enforced, e.g., through clipping, it does not automatically guarantee a meaningful privacy-utility trade-off.
+Furthermore, private selection algorithms like \cite{liu2019private} or its extension \cite{papernot2021hyperparameter}, which allow the privacy accounting to be independent of the number of iterations, cannot be applied either.
+This is because they share the assumption that an adversary does not know when the algorithm has stopped and whether this was due to random stopping or because the number of iterations or a threshold was reached.
+Consequently, straightforward iterative hyperparameter search cannot be directly applied in federated and privacy-preserving settings.